Think Spain and Barcelona comes to mind instantly. As a kid, the only Spanish city I’d heard of was Barcelona and I really wanted to visit it.

 Hop-on-Hop-off Barcelona Tour: Recommended

 We preferred hop on hop off Barcelona for the two days we had for sightseeing.
-It is easy to get a 2-day bus pass to travel around, and the best part is that you can uncover most of the attractions on your own pace.
+It is easy to get a 2-day bus pass to travel around.
+And the best part is that you can uncover most of the attractions on your own pace.

 On one odd day, while I was in my own world, listening to the audio tours, I opened a soda bottle that popped open with so much pressure that it spoilt my dress.
 While a few co-travelers and I myself had a laugh over that, it definitely was an embarrassing moment that I cannot forget.
-So better not get lost in your world while discovering the beautiful sights in the hop on hop off bus.

 Theses buses primarily take three routes– Green, Red, and Blue, and cover 44 stops.
 So, according to your wishlist you can sit in the bus and enjoy the well-loved stops.
 The heart of Barcelona – Plaça Catalunya, Platja del Bogatell (major city beaches) and Park Guëll – has to be my favorite.